Pheeck/tester-backend/README.md

 - Install Yarn
 - Use `yarn install` to install all js dependencies

+# Build necessary files

-- Use `yarn dev` to build js files
+- Use `yarn dev` to compile js
+- Use `python3 ./tester/manage.py migrate` to let django build the database

+# Run server

+- Use `python3 ./tester/manage.py runserver` to run the server on `localhost:8000`

+# Populate database

+- The frontend will currently crash when no questions are present in the database
+- To create new questions, go to `http://localhost:8000/api/questions`